 Since battery systems in homes are becoming popular and MPPT solar controllers are very efficient at charging batteries, it may result in DC coupling using charge controllers coming back into fashion for certain installations.
 This is helped with Victron’s latest and largest charge controller, at 100A DC output it allows for an impressive 5.8kW of solar on single controller (at 48V).

-Victron is making headway against the tough competition in the residential off-grid solar market against well known battery inverter manufacturers SMA in Germany, Outback power in the US and Selectronic in Australia.
+Victron is making some headway against the tough competition in the residential off-grid solar market against well known battery inverter manufacturers SMA in Germany, Outback power in the US and Selectronic in Australia.
 These companies have been building off-grid inverters for many years and have dominated the markets in the US and Australia.
 In Europe however Victron is very popular and overall seems to have a more global presence.

 In the higher capacity commercial sector Victron struggled to stand out against the big name manufacturers SMA, Schneider Electric and Selectronic who have always focused on the larger end of the market with AC coupled systems.
 The hybrid (grid-interactive) inverter market is an area where Victron is developing quickly with more functionality, especially since teaming up with Fronius who manufacture possibly the best grid-tie solar inverters available.